prometheus/proposals/proposals/2024-09-25_metadata-labels.md

   * Mitigation: users just stay with {foo_seconds.seconds/histogram}
 * Users might be surprised by, or dislike the additional suffixes and delimiters in the metric name results
   * Mitigation: Opt-in for query engines?

+### Type and Unit in complex value types

+Unlike other metric types, native histograms are a complex type and contain many fields in a single value.
+The metric type and unit could be added as fields of a complex value type in a similar way.

+This solution is not chosen because:

+* Requires intrusive changes to all formats (text, proto, etc.).
+* Requires new PromQL syntax for querying the type and unit.

 ### "Hide" __type__ and __unit__ labels in PromQL, instead of UI